 Note: for course work completed at any University of Hawaii campus, transcripts are not required.
 The Office of Graduate Education Student Services will obtain UH transcripts on behalf of applicants.

 c) GRE scores (optional).
 The Graduate Record Examination is recommended, but not required.
 However, the UH Office of Graduate Education requires GRE results if at least 25% of your courses were taken at a “non-traditional” university that does not assign numeric or letter grades.
 Scores are valid up to five years after the testing date.
 For more information about the GRE, visit: http://www.ets.org/gre

 Library & Information Science Program Admissions

 Hamilton Library Room 002

 Honolulu, HI 96822

-a.
-Statement of Objectives: This document serves as a means of judging the applicant’s writing ability and must be in essay form between 500 and 1,000 words long.
+a) Statement of Objectives: This document serves as a means of judging the applicant’s writing ability and must be in essay form between 500 and 1,000 words long.
+The essay should address the applicant’s interest in pursuing a career in the field as well as indicating the applicant’s potential contributions to the field.
 The applicant’s name and the words “Statement of Objectives” must appear at the top of each page in the essay.

 Interviews are not generally required as part of the admissions procedure, though in some cases applicants may be contacted for a telephone, Skype, or in-person interview.
 Applicants are encouraged to contact the LIS office (LISinfo@hawaii.edu) with any questions.